roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

  "Did you hear him?
 He's cool," repeated Jimmy into Tuli's ear.
 "He'll let me abuse you all fucking day and he won't lift a finger 'cause he knows you deserve it.
 You're fucked, bitch.
 And I'm just getting' started."

  "If there's something you're gonna do, just shut up and fucking do it," she said around her ragged gasps for breath, adding for good measure: "You goddamned pussy!"
-Report_Story #3